Vyral/base-template/_posts/2019-11-07-youre-invited-to-our-pie-giveaway.md

 Thank you for your business and your trust.
 Happy Thanksgiving\!&nbsp;

-If you ever have any questions about real estate don’t hesitate to reach out to me.
+If you ever have any questions about real estate, don’t hesitate to reach out to me.
 I would love to help you\!